Web Exclusive

 Rich got to work creating an aesthetic that would flow easily throughout the spaces.
 “Without walls blocking the view, the eye can travel freely from one area to another.”
 The designer used a consistent palette of black, gray and white, accompanied by wood tones, to create a seamless transition between rooms.
 “The look is tailored and sophisticated,” Rich says.
 Coastal elements are kept to a minimum.
 “This is a primary residence.
 It’s not a beach house; it’s a house at the Shore.”

 Still, this Shore house — like many — receives a lot of visitors.
 “The homeowners love to entertain.
 This house is perfect for that,” Rich notes.
-The L-shaped kitchen, for example, is fully outfitted to accommodate the wife’s love of cooking for guests, with a dual-oven, 6-burner range (plus griddle), an additional wall oven, two dishwashers, two sinks and a coffee station.
+The L-shaped kitchen, for example, is fully outfitted to accommodate the wife’s love of cooking for guests, with a dual-oven, six-burner range (plus griddle), an additional wall oven, two dishwashers, two sinks and a coffee station.

 A stainless steel range and hood adds the wow factor without compromising the view.
 The black built-ins are two large pantries.